Anplus/anplus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a postdoctoral researcher at The Hong Kong Polytechnic University, advised by Dr. Lei Yang.
 My research interests are broadly including wireless systems and networking, mobile computing, wireless sensing, and wireless security and privacy.
 Currently, I focus on hardware/software co-design for acoustic backscatter and sensing system, AI-driven wireless channel prediction, and wireless localization and sensing.

-I am the recipient of the ACM China Council SIGBED Chapter Doctoral Dissertation Award 2022, IEEE SECON 2022 best paper, and ACM MobiCom Best Demo Runner-up in 2018 and 2022.
-My works have been published in top conferences and journals such as MobiCom, MobiSys, SIGCOMM, S&P, TON and TMC.
+I am the recipient of the ACM China Council SIGBED Chapter Doctoral Dissertation Award 2022, IEEE SECON 2022 best paper, abd ACM MobiCom Best Demo Runner-up in 2018 and 2022.
+My works have been published in top conferences and journals such as MobiCom, MobiSys, SIGCOMM, S&P, INFOCOM, TON and TMC.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.